dungjk/gitbook-drilling/whats-new/rig-state-detection.md

 ## Physical Model Configuration - Presets

 Presets are sets of customizable hyperparameters for rigs, allowing different rigs to use distinct parameters in the RigState state detection algorithms.
-By default, each probe receives an initial Preset that reflects the values of the global parameters.
+By default, each rig receives an initial Preset that reflects the values of the global parameters.
 Additionally, it is possible to create, duplicate, and delete new Presets as needed.

 ![Physical models configuration modal](<../.gitbook/assets/image (543).png>)